Silvernine0S/FolderMenu3EX/README.md

 	  of work and time which I don't have.
 So far it seems that English, Korean and both Simplfied Chinese and Traditional Chinese does not have this problem.
 	!
-Update "Check Update".
-Program is currently still set to checkupdates from rexx's version.
-	!
-Add GitHub link to the GUI somewhere for reference.
-	!
 Decide on how to do version number or build number.